Adhoc Trend

 Tip

-Managing the Popup
+Managing the Adhoc Trend Popup

-- Resized by dragging the bottom-right corner
+- Resized via bottom-right corner

 - Maximized using the expand icon in the top-right corner